manikshitij/Sentiment-Analysis/README.md

 1.sklearn
 2.re

-For downloading and installing depeindencies two files are give on for windows and the other one for linux enviroment.
+For downloading and installing depeindencies two files are given for windows and the other one for linux enviroment.
 They are named `dependencies_win.bat` and `dependencies_lin.sh`
 Run the files on your respective system to resolve any dependency issue.